 Develop a Network

 Meet other OBM professionals.
 Start with the OBM Network, an OBM-based special interest group of ABAI.
 Look for mentors willing to share their experience and help you find your footing in new ventures.

 Learn to talk about what you do.
 Convincing and succinct ways to communicate with your audience helps you gain traction.
 Add the accomplishments of your in-house OBM project to your portfolio and practice describing that experience and contribution.
 Value shines through experience and expertise.

 Putting yourself out there is never easy, but it lays the path for growing as a professional.
 Take a chance and let us know how it goes.
 What will you learn along the way and how can your story inform others?
 Send us experiences, tips, names of other OBM opportunities, and more.

 Next Steps: The OBM Certificate

-ABA Technologies, Inc., in partnership with Florida Institute of Technology, offers an Organizational Behavior Management (OBM) certificate program.
+ABA Technologies, Inc., in partnership with Florida Tech, offers an Organizational Behavior Management (OBM) certificate program.
 Participants learn OBM essentials and develop skills to design, implement, and evaluate an OBM project within their sponsoring organization.
 No better choice is available for supporting organizational needs in a customized, targeted way.

 Email us with questions: